dataq-instruments/WinDaqDashBoard/README.md

 16. libusb
 17. libusbonly

-By default, only arduino, libusb and udp are enabled.
+By default, arduino, libusb, noxport, noftdi, udp, norabbit are ON.